 CSPi Joins Forces with RadarServices to Expand Security Services Portfolio

-CSPi , a provider of advanced managed security products, Ethernet-based security products, and IT technology security services, today announces the addition of RadarServices solutions and managed security services to its portfolio in the UK market.i 1 2 The pairing of CSPii 1 2s security services with RadarServicesi 1 2 IT security monitoring solution offers customers an easy path to Security Operations Center compliance.
-RadarServices is Europei 1 2s leading technology company in the field of Detection & Response as a managed service, specializing in the early detection of IT security risks for corporations and public authorities.
+CSPi , a provider of advanced managed security products, Ethernet-based security products, and IT technology security services, today announces the addition of RadarServices solutions and managed security services to its portfolio in the UK market.
+The pairing of CSPi's security services with RadarServices' IT security monitoring solution offers customers an easy path to Security Operations Center compliance. / EIN News / -- RadarServices is Europe's leading technology company in the field of Detection & Response as a managed service, specializing in the early detection of IT security risks for corporations and public authorities.

 Add your comments below